-Can Spousal Support be modified?
+Can Spousal Support be modified in Ohio?
 What about a Change in Circumstance?
 What about Retirement?

 Your divorce has been finalized.
 Spousal support payments are being paid monthly on the agreed upon date in your decree or legal separation.
 The upcoming date of the next check is approaching and you wonder, can my spousal support be modified?
 What if there is a change of circumstance?
 What happens upon retirement?

 Whether spousal support can be modified depends on the language and date of the settlement agreement or decree.
 Generally, spousal support can be modified only if the decree or agreement included language reserving the court’s jurisdiction to do so.
 If the court finds that spousal support is justified, it must determine reasonableness based on statutory elements.
 In Ohio, spousal support may last indefinitely, may be modified up or down depending on the language in the decree, or terminate upon a certain date or specific event.

 Can a court determine if retirement is a substantial change of circumstance?

 The Ohio Revised Code 3105.18(D) states “In an action brought solely for an order for legal separation under section 3105.17 of the Revised Code, any continuing order for periodic payments of money entered pursuant to this section is subject to further order of the court upon changed circumstances of either party.”

 R.C.
 3105.18(F) states: